annacalissano/GraphSpace/README.md

 - gpca_aac: compute the Geodesic Pricipal Components with AAC and a given matcher [1]
 - ggr_aac: compute the Generalized Geodesic Regression with AAC and a given matcher [1]

 Aknowledgement: A great aknowledgment goes to Brijnesh Jain, whose code is used as a starting point for this package.
+Gianluca Zeni has been massively contributing on the inplementation of the python package.

 Please cite the package as: